statbiophys/ENS-survival-kit/newcomer.md

 3) a French __bank account__.

 ### A house in Paris...
 ... it's hard to find, especially from people not on site and not speaking French.
-Tipically, the most effective solution is to go though networks of friends and do not hesitate to much: supply is low and demand is high.
+Tipically, the most effective solution is to go through networks of friends and do not hesitate to much: supply is low and demand is high.

 There are some internal partnership with the university which might make it easy to find a place at the Cité Internationale Universitaire de Paris, ask how to ask for recommendations.
 Here is the [link](https://www.ciup.fr/demander-hebergement/) for applying.